noaa-pifsc/PIFSC-PLW-Containerized-Oracle-Development-Environment/README.md

 ## Automated Deployment Process
 -   ### Prepare the project
-    -   Recursively clone the [CODE repository](#code-version-control-information) to a working directory
+    -   Recursively clone (use --recurse-submodules option) the [CODE repository](#code-version-control-information) to a working directory
 -   ### Build and Run the container
     -   Execute the [build_deploy_project.sh](./deployment_scripts/build_deploy_project.sh) bash script with an environment name parameter (dev, test, prod) or if you don't specify an environment name the script will prompt you
     -   Scenarios: